How do I get started?

 There are Torch Theatre instructors and senior performers who have interest in coaching depending on their schedules.
 You can ask anyone of them to help you – either be your coach or help you find one.
 If you like any particular performer and think they have insight to give . . . even if they are not currently coaching or ever have, just ask them and see if they are interested.
 There is a list of active improvisors who are open to coaching, contact us is you want us to provide you that list at email@example.com.

 Do we have to pay for a coach?

 Most likely yes, especially some of the active coaches in the community – every coach has a different rate.
 So that conversation will have to be discussed pretty early so you know what your coach expects from you.
 If you ask a performer to coach who may be new to the process – often they will donate their time for the experience.

 Cerberus Cup is a 3 person improv competition.
 The submissions to perform are open to anyone who puts together a 3 person team at an entry fee of $33.00.
 There is no experience level required.
 Often this is an opportunity for students and performers to play with various folks that they don’t usually get to.
 As a student it’s a good opportunity to play with your dream players.
 All it takes is an invitation.

-The Phoenix Improv March Madness Playoffs is a 16 team single elimination match based on the structure of the college sweet 16 basketball playoffs.
+The Phoenix Improv Playoffs is a 16 team single elimination match based on the structure of the college sweet 16 March Madness basketball playoffs.
 This competition is also open to any team no matter the experience level for a $20 entry fee.
-Much like Cagematch – each person can only submit one team – and can only play on two teams max, in PIMMP roster changes are not allowed.
+Restrictions include that any player can only play on two teams max, also PIP roster changes are not allowed.

 What is the Lottery?